BU-CLOUD-F20/Secure_MultiParty/README.md

 ---
 # 5. Acceptance Criteria:
-* Establish a performance baseline.
-  * Compare to prior-testing/published results
-* Provide a thorough survey of the same software over a comprehensive set of deployment configurations with a range of software settings.
+* Provision of a thorough survey report of the software over a comprehensive set of deployment configurations with the range of software settings tested.
   * Make it possible to recreate the tested implementations.
-  * Identify bottlenecks in tested implementations.
+  * Identification bottlenecks in tested implementations.
-    * Select execution scenarios with the greatest potential.
+  * Selection of execution scenarios with the greatest potential.

 **__Questions:__**
 * Will this be purely or mostly performance based?
 What are the metrics?
 * What features or outcome is sought?
-* Can be define minimal goals (MVP) as well as stretch goals?
+* Can we define minimal goals (MVP) as well as stretch goals?
 * If this is to be conducted primarily as a survey, what is the desired minimum reasonable amount of testing to be accomplished?

 ---